berttaylor/Dynamo/README.md

 ## Technology stack

+### Back End

 The platform is built on the following technology:

 * Python / Django
 * PostgreSQL
 * Docker

 The PostgreSQL database system and the Python/Django code are containerised using Docker, for ease and consistency of deployment.

+### Front End - HTMX

+The app makes heavy use of HTMX to add async and SPA elements to the interface.
+Most operations are performed without a full page refresh, with these reserved for more substantial events - e.g. entering the dashboard, deleting a group/collaboration.

+The aesthetics are is based on a css theme, and adapted to fulfil all items of functionality described in the specification.

 ### Local development environment